argoms/argoms.github.io/swarmathon1.md

 Another issue I have is that I'm horrifically bad at small details without feedback- once I'm looking at something, I can analyze what's wrong without problems.
 However, if I had to [...].
 For example, I lost points on my last physics midterm for writing "72.1283 = 75" in my work.
 Because of the way I eyeball and adjust (more on that later), I'm *really* bad at noticing these things before I can see the results.

 **Solving problems: My system in a nutshell**
--eyeball it
+-Eyeball it
-	--like, a dozen lines of code max.
+	---Like, a dozen lines of code max.
 Exact amount depends on your familiarity with the system- starting out, I modified like, 1-2 lines at a time.
-		(note that it's not eyeballing it if you actually know exactly what you want and how to achieve it)
+	-----Note that it's not really eyeballing it if you actually know exactly what you want and how to achieve it.
+I wouldn't call it eyeballing to write a simple data structure, like a linked list, in one go.
-	--did it work?
+	---Did it work?
 It's a miracle.
--observe how it failed
+-Observe how it failed
---comment out your eyeballed code
+---Comment out your eyeballed code

---start removing bits in the *existing* code to see how that affects functionality
+-Start removing bits in the *existing* code to see how that affects functionality

---use existing code as sanity checks
+-Use existing code as sanity checks
-	-eg checking a new button input? use existing messenging
+	---E.g. checking a new button input? use existing messenging

---sometimes, do everything again
+-Sometimes, do everything again
-	-you can make stupid mistakes- if you're really confused, try repeating what you just did with a fresh copy
+	---You can make stupid mistakes while following instructions- if you're really confused, try repeating what you just did with a fresh copy

 Note that a critical aspect of this approach is that it *expects* failure.